clarisw/517-final-project/README.md

 * The names we used to experiment with is in `names.csv`.
 This file was generated from `names_list_to_csv.ipynb` and is based on data in the appendix of the original paper.

 ## Running the Model
 The model is run with the `process_data.sh`script.
+Note that a token will need to be generated through the hugging face website that is associated with the Llama-2-7b-hf.
+Please follow the instructions on the hugginface website to gain access to the model.

 ## Model Outputs
 Model outputs are stored in the results folder with the naming convention: `"results/{new_name1}_{new_name2}_({opts.start_idx}:{opts.end_idx}).json"`.